VoidGeek/Reachinbox-MailBot/ReadMe.md

-# Pradyumna's Reachinbox Backend Assessment
+# Pradyumna's Reachinbox Backend assignment

 ## Overview
 A Node.js application for automating email management in both Gmail and Outlook, utilizing GPT-3.5 turbo-0125.
 It categorizes incoming emails, generates suitable replies, and applies labels or categories to the processed emails automatically.